splunk/splunk-powershell-modularinput/App/SA-ModularInput-PowerShell/readme/README.md

 ### Output

+MIPoSh doesn't process the output until your pipeline and runspace are finished.
+This means we don't process script properties, and it also means that you should avoid long-running scripts.
+Particularly, you should not write scripts which wait for things to happe unless you exit every time there is output.
+It also means that all of your output essentially has the same time stamp, unless you override it (see below).

+Each object that is output by your script is turned into an "event" in Splunk, and wrapped in <event> and <data> tags.
+The properties of each object will be converted to key="value" strings, but the value can only be a quoted string, so it will be converted simply by calling .ToString(), which means the output must be simple, and complex nested objects should be flattened in your script before being output.

-All properties on any objects that are output by your script will be converted to key="value" strings and output for Splunk (wrapped in data/event/stream tags).
-There are a few property names, however, which have special significance in miPowerShell output, and allow you to override the defaults defined in the input.conf stanza by providing them:
+There are a few special property names which have significance for Splunk Modular Inputs, and allow you to override the defaults defined in the input.conf stanza.
+They are:

-* SplunkIndex
+* SplunkIndex - Overrides the index that the output will be stored in
-* SplunkSource
+* SplunkSource - Overrides the "source" for the ouput
-* SplunkHost
+* SplunkHost - Overrides the "host" name for the output
-* SplunkSourceType
+* SplunkSourceType - Overrides the "sourcetype" for the output
-* SplunkTime

-Typically the way to add those would be as calculated expressions with Select-Object or Add-Member.
+* SplunkTime - Overrides the "time" -- if you don't specify this, all objects output by your script in a single execution will get roughly the same timestamp, because they're held for output until the script execution is finished, and then marked with the output time.

+These properties will never show up in the key="value" output.

+NOTE: If you wish to set these properties and override the defaults, you should either use a calculated expressions with Select-Object or use Add-Member to add a NoteProperty.

 ### Testing

-Trying to test these scripts to verify how they run in miPowerShell can be a bit tricky if you have to involve all of Splunk, so I added a --input parameter which accepts the xml that Splunk would normally send us a file path instead.
-Thus, if you take the [sample_input.xml](https://github.com/splunk/splunk-powershell-modularinput/blob/master/ModularPowerShell/sample_input.xml) and pass it's path to miPowerShell.exe you should see it set up and start to run the script(s) on the specified schedule(s).
+Trying to test these scripts to verify how they run in MIPoSh can be a bit tricky if you have to involve all of Splunk, so I added a --input parameter which will accept the path to an xml file with the stanza configuration.
+Normally Splunk would stream this XML to the modular input (and you can do that too).

+For example, if you take the [sample_input.xml](https://github.com/splunk/splunk-powershell-modularinput/blob/master/ModularPowerShell/sample_input.xml) and pass it's path to the Modular Input PowerShell.exe, you should see it set up and start to run the example script(s) on the specified schedule(s).